gusmiller/work_day_scheduler/README.md

 > **Note**: Parameters required in the process are as follow:
 >
-> - Validate time block is available.
+> - Validate time block is implemented.
 >
 > - Validate time and format time-blocks accordingly.
 >
-> - Retrieve localstorage information.
+> - Retrieve information from localstorage to make data persist.
 >
 > - Enable or disable editor based on the status of the time-block; past, current or future.

 <!-- LICENSE Section -->

+## Roadmap

+- [ X ] Folder Structure
+- [ X ] Styling
+- [ X ] Index Page
+- [ X ] Build logic

+See the [open issues](https://github.com/gusmiller/work_day_scheduler/issues) for a full list of proposed features (and known issues).
+Note: Issues found have been left <strong>open</strong> on purpose for grading purposes.

 ## License